diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

 - 2025\.
+"How to Teach Latin like a Computer: Repositioning the Last Five Decades of Computational Approaches to Latin Instruction," *The Futures of Antiquity in an Age of Digital Data and AI*.
+Stanford University.
+November 15.
+- 2025\. "*De everrendo*, or the Implications of “Trawl” Methods in Latin Text Collection," *The Futures of Antiquity in an Age of Digital Data and AI*.
+Stanford University.
+November 14.
+- 2025\.
 "Ciceronianus/Christianus/Other: Experimenting with a Multilabel Classification Approach to Latin Intertextuality Using Jerome's Letters," *Zitieren Als Narrative Strategie Formen, Funktionen Und Methoden Von Referentialität im Werk Des Kirchenlehrers Hieronymus*, Universität Konstanz.
 October 17. [[abstract]](../ciceronianus){:.cv-link}
 - 2025\.
 "Rebuilding the Library of Al3xandr!a: Latin Post-OCR Correction as a Philological Task," *Digital Neo-latin Studies: Ideas and Perspectives*, University of Aarhus & Centre for Danish Neo-Latin.
 September 24. [[abstract]](../alexandria){:.cv-link}
 - 2025\.
 "Neo-Latin as a Pragmatic Source of Language Model Training Data," International Association for Neo-Latin Studies Congress (IANLS2025).
 Aix-en-Provence, France.
 July 16. [[abstract]](../pragmatic){:.cv-link}